 You can further customize your reports by specific product types and categories.

-WooCommerce also enables export of your data in CSV format for import into spreadsheets and other apps, making the data easier to work with.
+WooCommerce also enables the export of your data in CSV format for import into spreadsheets and other apps, making the data easier to work with.

-Video above: With the Sensei plugin you can easily sell your knowledge via online courses.
+Video above: With the Sensei plugin for WooCommerce you can easily sell your knowledge via online courses.

 Expand Your Store’s Functionality: WooCommerce Extensions and Plugins